Reform measures

 What are the new Code Determination requirements?

-Under the Tax Agent Services Act 2009 (TASA), the Australian Government has issued the Code Determination which extends the ethical obligations of tax practitioners under the Code.
+Under the Tax Agent Services Act 2009 (TASA), the Australian Government has issued the Code Determination which extends the ethical obligations of tax practitioners under the Code of Professional Conduct (Code).

 Why was a Determination issued to create new Code obligations on tax practitioners?